jamietech/themis/content/acts/electoral-system.md

 2. Electoral Commission members who leak the UVID lists of citizens shall have their voting rights rescinded indefinitely and are barred from participating in the Electoral Commission, and may have their citizenship suspended depending on the extent of the crime.
 3. Electoral Commission members who leak the names of voters and their selected candidates shall have their voting rights rescinded indefinitely and are barred from participating in the Electoral Commission, and may have their citizenship suspended depending on the extent of the crime.
 4. Candidates who continue campaigning into the voting period shall be punished based on the extent of their campaigning, but cannot have their voting rights rescinded.
+5. Voting data must not be shared outside of the Electoral Commission before the end of the election.
+6. No-one who is not a member of the Electoral Commission shall have access to any voting data before the end of the election.